Key Takeaway

 Step 1[1]: Consult Your Provider

 Before making any changes, schedule a consultation with your prescribing physician.
-They will review your current dose, your weight loss progress, any side effects you are experiencing, and your reasons for switching.
+They will review your current dose, your weight loss progress, any side effects you're experiencing, and your reasons for switching.
 This conversation shapes the entire transition plan.
+Check out our see real Zepbound results for detailed data.

 Step 2: Determine Dose Equivalence

 Your provider will calculate the starting dose for your new medication.
-There is no exact one-to-one conversion between tirzepatide and semaglutide, but general clinical guidance suggests:
+There's no exact one-to-one conversion between tirzepatide and semaglutide, but general clinical guidance suggests:

 These are approximate guidelines.
 Your provider may adjust based on your individual response and tolerance.